cloudify-cosmo/getcloudify.org/guide/3.1/plugin-fabric.md

 {%summary%} The [Fabric]({{page.fabric_link}}) plugin can be used to map operations to ssh commands or Fabric tasks that are included in your blueprint. {%endsummary%}
 The plugin provides an agent-less method for running operations on destination hosts.
 The source code for this plugin can be found at [github]({{page.repo_link}}).

+# Plugin Requirements:

+* Python Versions:
+  * 2.7.x

+{%note title=Note%}
+As the fabric plugin is used for remote execution, it should not make much difference if it supports a Python version other than version Cloudify's Manager is running on.
+{%endnote%}

 ## Execution Methods

 There are 3 modes for working with this plugin.